directus/directus/docs/cloud/glossary.md

 you design your Project's data model.
 You can implement single or multi-tenant architecture within any Directus Cloud Project.

-### Community
+**Community Tenancy**\
 Community project databases are technically single-tenant, but also file-based, and therefore limited on power.

-### Standard
+**Standard Tenancy**\
 Standard Projects are created using multi-tenant architecture.
 However, each Standard Project is scoped- one container per Project, with no bleeding into other Projects.
 If your neighbor's Project gets busy, it will not impact your Project.

-### Enterprise
+**Enterprise Tenancy**\
 Databases on Enterprise Projects are single-tenant, offering 100% isolation.
 No Neighbors.